 When this happens, it is considered to be completely normal.
-At this age everything is a new sight to behold.
-Imagine being brand new into the world and being dragged into all of the hustle and bustle in a busy Supermarket.
+At this age, everything is new to behold.
+Imagine being brand new in the world and dragged into all the hustle and bustle of a busy Supermarket.
 Anyone would feel a bit hesitant about the new experience.

 What is Separation Anxiety Disorder Really?

 Separation Anxiety Disorder is when a child becomes fearful and nervous when they are away from their home.
-It also occurs when the child is scared to be away from loved one such as a parent or caregiver.
+It also occurs when the child is scared to be away from a loved one, such as a parent or caregiver.

 Sometimes there are very real symptoms involved.
 The symptoms could be in the form of headaches or stomach aches when even the thought of being separated arises.
 This problem is increasingly more serious when the separation anxiety begins to interfere with the child’s day.
 It can disrupt school or the ability to play with other children.